open-telemetry/oteps/text/0003-measure-metric-type.md

 Gauge metrics express a pre-calculated value that is either `Set()` by explicit instrumentation or observed through a callback.
 Generally, this kind of metric should be used when the metric cannot be expressed as a sum or a rate because the measurement interval is arbitrary.
 Use this kind of metric when the measurement is not a quantity, and the sum and event count are not of interest.

 Only the gauge kind of metric supports observing the metric via a callback (as an option).
 Semantically, there is an important difference between explicitly setting a gauge and observing it through a callback.
-In case of setting the gauge explicitly, the call happens inside of an implicit or explicit distributed context.
-The implementation is free to associate the explicit `Set()` event with a span context, for example.
-When observing gauge metrics via a callback, there is no distributed context associated with the event.
+In case of setting the gauge explicitly, the call happens inside of an implicit or explicit context.
+The implementation is free to associate the explicit `Set()` event with a context, for example.
+When observing gauge metrics via a callback, there is no context associated with the event.

 As a special case, to support existing metrics infrastructure, a gauge metric may be declared as a precomputed sum, in which case it is defined as strictly ascending.
 The API will reject descending updates to strictly-ascending gauges, instead submitting an SDK error event.